22940dev/port-jarvis/content/notes/finding-candidates-subdomain-takeovers/index.md

 ./sonar.sh 2019-03-30-1553989414-fdns_cname.json.gz all_cnames.txt
 ```

 This new text file contains *both active and abandoned* subdomains -- we still need to narrow it down to the takeover candidates, which is where `subtake` comes into play.
-To install `subtake`, make sure [Go is installed](https://golang.org/doc/install#install) and run the following:
+To install `subtake`, make sure [Go is installed first](https://golang.org/doc/install#install) and run the following:

 ```
 go get github.com/jakejarvis/subtake